henry-oberholtzer/solar-system-age/README.md

 *   Uses a class to return a users age on Venus (Venusian orbital period is 225 earth days)
 *   Uses a class to return a users age on Mars (Martian orbital period is 687 earth days)
 *   Uses a class to return a users age on Jupiter (Jovian orbital period is 4,332.59 earth days)
-*   Uses a class to determine how long ago a previous planetary birthday was
+*   Uses a class to determine how many years on their chosen planet have passed since their chosen earth birthday
-*   Uses a class to determine how long until a future planetary birthday
+*   Uses a class to determine how many years on their chosen planet will need to pass until their chosen earth birthday

 #### Additional features